puffpuff-qu/Auto-Partner-Bot/README.md

 <br>
 <br>

 <sub>© FAAAHHHH.
 All rights reserved.
-Bot branding and promotional assets may not be reused without permission.</sub>
+Bot branding and promotional assets may not be reused without written permission.</sub>

 </div>